Turkey Thawing Calculator

-It's hard to deny that Thanksgiving turkey is a huge deal 🦃 In 2019, 46 million turkeys were expected to be served during the holiday dinner.
+It's hard to deny that Thanksgiving turkey is a huge deal 🦃 In 2019, Thanksgiving is especially important today, in the times of quarantine.
+A nice, cozy evening spent enjoying a home-cooked meal with your closest loved ones is perfectly in line with the current restrictions, and we’d like to help you make it go perfectly!.
 That's about as many turkeys as there are people in Spain!
-Thanksgiving is especially important today, in the times of quarantine.
-A nice, cozy evening spent enjoying a home-cooked meal with your closest loved ones is perfectly in line with the current restrictions, and we’d like to help you make it go perfectly!

 In an attempt to organize a perfect Thanksgiving dinner, many people want to be prepared in advance and choose to get a frozen turkey.
-While generally that's a great idea, there is one catch - defrosting a whole turkey can get a little tricky, and doing it wrong can lead to unpleasant and potentially dangerous consequences.
-According to the Federal government's estimations, as many as 1 in 6 Americans suffer from food poisoning yearly.
+While generally, that's a great idea, there is one catch - defrosting a whole turkey can get a little tricky, and doing it wrong can lead to unpleasant and potentially dangerous consequences.
+According to the Federal government's estimations, as many asyearly.
 While most food poisonings are harmless in the long run, a significant number of these cases end in hospitalization or even death.

 How to safely thaw a turkey? – The science behind this tool